mahoney1/VSCodeTutorial/README.md

     }
 ```

-Not much going on here, since this is a hello-world
+Not much going on here, since this is a `hello-world`
 tutorial, but it shows up the basics of updating the
 ledger, which is the most important part of being a
 blockchain developer.
 Also, in `transaction1` you will see that we
 are actually returning an object, so we will be able to see if
-our smart contract is invoked successfully since we can inspect the
+your smart contract is invoked successfully since we can inspect the
 object that is returned from this function.
 Save the file, and proceed!
 Good job! 🔥

 ## Step 3.
 Package Smart Contract